|

 Earth's ionosphere

-reacts strongly to the intense x-ray and ultraviolet radiation
+reacts strongly to the intense X-ray and ultraviolet radiation

 to monitor the signal strength from distant VLF transmitters,